By Kara Sherrer

 Different Types of Diversity

 A candidate who belongs to multiple diversity groups may feel like all their identities should be accorded equal weight.
-Others have one primary aspect that they identify with most strongly — for example, a female LGBTQ+ Latina candidate may identify with the Latino community the most.
+Others have one primary aspect that they identify with most strongly — for example, a female LGBTQIA+ Latina candidate may identify with the Latino community the most.

 “Some folks are comfortable being in spaces where they don’t have to identify with all the different facets of themselves.
 And if that makes you happy and makes you most comfortable, it’s really about you,” Lomax said.

 In fact, not every type of diversity is a box you can check on the application.
-For example, Yang Zhang (MBA’19) — an LGBTQ+ student who moved from China to the U.S. eight years ago — says he was nervous about finding his place at business school, just not for the reasons people might think.
+For example, Yang Zhang (MBA’19) — an LGBTQIA+ student who moved from China to the U.S. eight years ago — says he was nervous about finding his place at business school, just not for the reasons people might think.
 “I was scared and anxious, not because of my minority identity, but because I knew nothing about business,” he said.

 Prior to coming to Owen, Zhang was a clinical researcher at St. Jude’s Hospital in Memphis, spending most of his time in a lab.
 He says that he didn’t even know how to talk with other business students about his science background.
-“I factored (being LGBTQ+) into my overall consideration a little bit, maybe like 5%,” he said.
+“I factored (being LGBTQIA+) into my overall consideration a little bit, maybe like 5%,” he said.
 “But I feel like my struggle was the switch from (being) a scientist to a business person.
 I was more looking at schools from that standpoint.”

 Sometimes feeling different stems not from the student’s pre-MBA career background, but rather other life circumstances.
 For example, Tiffany Stillwell (MBA’20) is a woman and an Army veteran — but she’s also a mom of two kids, something that definitely puts her in the minority at business school.
 “It’s a completely different experience for a parent,” she said.
 “It’s definitely hard to be a mom and be a student again, but it’s so worth it.”